It Won't Be the Last

 It Won't Be the Last is the second studio album by American country music artist Billy Ray Cyrus.
 Certified Platinum in just under a year after release by the RIAA, the album has sold over 1 million copies in the US and over 3 million copies worldwide.
 This album produced four singles for Cyrus on the Hot Country Songs charts: "In the Heart of a Woman", "Somebody New", "Words by Heart" and "Talk Some", which reached number #3, number #9, number #12, and number #63, respectively, on the charts.
-The first, third and fourth singles, plus two album tracks ("Ain't Your Dog No More" and "When I'm Gone") had accompanying music videos.
+The first, third and fourth singles, plus two album cuts ("Ain't Your Dog No More" and "When I'm Gone") had accompanying music videos.
 "Somebody New" was covered in 2008 by Jill King, whose version was released as a single, however, it did not chart.

 Track listing

 Personnel

 Adapted credits from the media notes of It Won't Be the Last.